mhflynn/CitiBike_Tableau/README.md

 # CitiBike_Tableau

-#### This project implements a Tableau dashboard for the CitiBike program in New York City, based on date for the year 2018.
+#### This project implements a Tableau dashboard for the CitiBike program in New York City, based on data for the year 2018.
 There are 12 data sets, csv files, 1 for each month of 2018, that contain information for every bike trip.
-There is a dash board for to view ridership characteristics, station utilization and program usage information.
+There is a dashboard for to view ridership characteristics, station utilization and program usage information.

 #### A MS Powerpoint presentation is also available in the repository for quick view of material without opening the Tableau workbook